Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-As seen from the figure, all robots yield a good estimate with an average RMSE that is smaller than the average $2\sigma$ bounds for all time steps, with some larger error `jumps' which we attribute to observability loss for robot pose or target states (i.e. poor sensing geometry).
-As expected, both heterogeneous fusion rules result in a larger error and larger variance with respect to the centralized estimator; this is the result of the conservative filtering algorithm \cite{dagan_conservative_2022}, which inflates (deflates) the covariance (information) matrix.
-An interesting effect can be seen when comparing robots 1 and 3 to robot 5 - for the first two robots, the HS-CF is better, with a smaller RMSE and variance compared to the HS-CI, whereas on the other hand the results are opposite for robot 5, with the HS-CI giving a slightly better estimates.
-This is a surprising result, since recall that the homogeneous CI is an upper bound on all possible fusion covariances when considering all possible dependencies between two estimates (see \cite{julier_non-divergent_1997}) -- the HS-CI then should be an upper bound on the HS-CF results.
+The first set of simulations tests the heterogeneous FG-DDF framework non-linear dynamics and measurement models.
+We performed 50 MC simulations using the HS-CF and HS-CI to explicitly and implicitly account for common data dependencies, respectively.
+These dependencies can arise due to both robots using the same target dynamic model, and from previous communication episodes.
+As they are non-linearly propagated in time and `rolled up' into the current estimate upon filtering, it becomes harder to correctly remove common information during fusion according to (\ref{eq:Heterogeneous_fusion}).
+The reference for comparison is a centralized estimator marginal estimate of each robot's tracked targets, taken from the global estimate over the full $27$--state vector.
+Table \ref{tab:smallResults} summarizes the mean RMSE and variance of each robot's tracking error over its respective tracked targets.\footnote{While the NEES chi-square consistency test \cite{rong_practical_2001}, \cite{bar-shalom_linear_2001} is a more indicative test for consistency, here we show the mean squared error, as it is visually clearer and simpler.
+Nevertheless, we confirmed consistency via the NEES test with results being consistent $80\%-99\%$ of the time, depending on the robot.} As seen from the table, all robots yield a good estimate, compared to the centralized estimator, especially when considering the fact that it only requires $1\%$ of the computation costs for each robot.
+An interesting effect can be seen when comparing robot $5$ to the rest of the robots -- for robots $1-4$ the HS-CF yields smaller error and variance better, with a smaller RMSE and variance compared to the HS-CI, whereas on the other hand, the results are opposite for robot 5, with the HS-CI giving a better estimate.
+This is a surprising result since recall that the homogeneous CI is an upper bound on all possible fusion covariances when considering all possible dependencies between two estimates (see \cite{julier_non-divergent_1997}) -- the HS-CI then should be an upper bound on the HS-CF results.
 One possible conclusion is that the HS-CF removes less `common data' than it should.
 As this is beyond the scope of this paper, we leave this point to future research.